lior-abadi/damn-vulnerable-defi-solutions/README.md

 ### Learnings
 - If we are checking a strict equality or inequality, analyze from where, who and when can manipulate each parts of the equation and evaluate if the malicious outcomes can be triggered.
 - This also is very common with ```require``` statements that are bypassed by tricking using a little bit of math and blockchain knowledge and also to unexpectedly enter ```if``` statements executions.
+- For equalities and inequalities, it is also advisable to think about feasible cases.
+For example, is it possible for a user to send a transaction with an amount greater than the current supply of Ether?
+But... is that possible for a 50% of supply?
+And 10%?
+What if the token in question is not Ether?
+All this border scenarios help undestanding feasible cases!

+**Think outside the box before exploiters do!**